Welcome to today's edition of the Rush 24-7 podcast.

 All right, fire away.

-I mean, traditionally the Republican Party's been a blue blood country club party.
+I mean, traditionally, the Republican Party has been a blue-blood country club party.

-Uh it's been a bunch of the Republican Party's featured a bunch of moderates and liberals, the Rockefeller bunch.
+It's been a bunch of the Republican Party's featured a bunch of moderates and liberals, the Rockefeller bunch, remember that?

 Rhinos now.

-Well, you're talking about the Northeastern Republicans for the most part, but I'm talking I'm talking about the the red state Republicans, the the blue collar of the guys that are trying to start new businesses, the the working class Republicans, the entrepreneurs, the entrepreneur class, the people.
+Well, you're talking about the Northeastern Republicans for the most part, but I'm talking about the red state Republicans, the blue-collar, the guys that are trying to start new businesses, the working-class Republicans, the entrepreneurs, the entrepreneur class, the people.

-Okay, so what you want you basically you're talking people who elect conservatives as Republicans go to Washington and stay that way.
+Okay, so what you want, basically, you're talking, people who elect conservatives as Republicans go to Washington and stay that way.

-And the and the way that I would do this is to uh periodically interview the head of the RNC or whoever it is to call them to account for keeping in line what I call the stray dog Republicans.
+And the way that I would do this is to periodically interview the head of the RNC or whoever it is to call them to account for keeping in line what I call the stray dog Republicans.

 Well, I have a problem.